-My research looks at the way that thought and change animates contemporary life and community.
-I am interested in theoretical frameworks that provide the conditions for emancipation and liberation.
-My theoretical orientation is Lacanian and Marxist, and much of my research and writing seeks to bridge the Islamicate and Muslim intellectual traditions with the wider field of Marxist and continental philosophy.
+My theoretical orientation and training is in psychoanalysis and Marxist thought.
+Much of my research and writing seeks to bridge the Islamicate and Muslim intellectual traditions with the wider field of Marxist and continental philosophy.
 I am interested less in examining the ‘what’ in the history of philosophy and more in understanding the ‘how’ — how can thought push boundaries and how does novelty emerge within social and political arrangements?

 My academic training is in continental philosophy and psychoanalysis and some Islamic studies.
 As an active member of the D.C.
 Lacanian Forum I have worked on Lacan’s thought for over 10 years.
 Participating in numerous workshops on Lacan offered by globally recognized analysts and theorists has given me a familiarity with Lacan’s system and it has enabled me to introduce Lacan’s ideas to a wide audience.
 My Ph.D. work with Alain Badiou has focused on the way that Lacan influenced his wider system of thought.

 You can read my academic publications, essays, book reviews and talks here.